-You will be expected to sign the GROUP ROSTER, INFORMED CONSENT, LIABILITY RELEASE AND SIGN-IN AGREEMENT and have a great time.
-Be sure to sign out!
+You will be expected to sign the GROUP ROSTER, INFORMED CONSENT, LIABILITY RELEASE AND SIGN-IN/OUT AGREEMENT and have a great time.
+It is your responsibility to sign out; if you fail to actually sign out you may be reported missing to 911.